Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_blue_green_rotation.md

 In this article you will learn to rotate Azure Key Vault secrets used to securely store Azure storage account connection strings without incurring downtime.

-We introduced Secret Rotation with [Automatic secret rotation wth Azure Key Vault](./KV_secret_rotation.md).
-We use Azure Automation for that scenario.
+We introduced Secret Rotation with [Automatic secret rotation with Azure Key Vault](./KV_secret_rotation.md) using Azure Automation.
 However, for an AKS scenario, Azure DevOps might be the best option to execute shell commands since Azure Automation doesn't support the `kubectl` command.
 We use [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to create the bash script, because it works well with the `kubectl` command.

 ## Overview

-Blue Green Secret rotation is an idea to rotate secrets without downtime.
+Blue Green Secret rotation idea is to rotate secrets without downtime.
 For example, Storage accounts have two connection strings.
 Instead of rotating both of them simultaneously, we can rotate it one by one and update the secrets on Kubernetes.

 ![Blue Green Rotation](images/BlueGreen.png)

 ## Create a ConfigMap

-This configmap is used to determine which connection string you are using.
+Use the following configmap to determine which connection is used.
 You can find it in [here](https://dev.azure.com/csedevops/DevSecOps/_git/SecretRotation?path=%2FconfigMap.yml&version=GBmaster).

 _configMap.yml_